5 stars

 I have had a chance to sit down with Tommy recently and get a wealth of knowledge of the VC perspective on start-ups.
 Of the head, I should say that WhiteHaven Ventures is just one part of a complex WhiteHaven structure.
 For the purpose of this overview, I will refer to it generically as WH.

-You can watch the full interview below and on our YouTube channel, listen to the podcast version and even read the unedited transcript of our conversation.
+You can watch the full interview below and on our YouTube channel.

 What is WhiteHaven and How It Is Different